thiagodp/concordialang/README.md

 5. Concordia transforms all the test cases into test scripts (that is, source code) using a plug-in.

-6. Concordia executes the test scripts through the same plug-in.
+6. Concordia executes the test scripts with the plug-in.
 These test scripts will check your application's behavior through its user interface.

 7. Concordia reads and presents execution results.
 These results relate failing tests to the specification, in order to help you understanding the possible reasons of a failure.